piepdx/pie-cookbook/drafts/working-draft-tactical.md

 # Creating a cadence

-One of the most critical roles for the accelerator staff is managing the cadence of the class.
+One of the most critical efforts for the accelerator staff is that of managing the cadence of the class.
 Both in terms of introducing stressors and pulling pressure-release valves, as necessary.

 There is no prescribed timing here.
-You add more pressure when it's needed.
-And you try to break the tension when it's needed.
+You add more pressure when it is needed.
+And you try to break the tension when needed.
+There is no schedule here.
 You just have to play it by ear.
+And act with your best instincts.

-That said, there are some clear guardrails to help guide this effort.
+That said, there are some clear guardrails to help guide your efforts.

 # Three months